 Centre Street Food Pantry's mission is to provide families within our community with consistent access to nutritious food in a dignified and sensitive environment.
 Fueled by the determination and passion of a few people from Newton, we opened our doors in January 2011 to supply food and essential items to residents of Newton and its surrounding communities.

 We are fervently staffed by over 50 volunteers every week.
 Our growing organization is led by two part-time staff who oversee volunteers, food acquisition and pantry operations.
 Our volunteer board of directors are all active in helping us meet our mission.

-Centre Street receives no funding from the City of Newton or from the state of Massachusetts.
-We depend on the graciousness of our community members to help us keep food on our neighbors' tables.
-See which community organizations and businesses support our work!
+We do not receive funds from the City of Newton or the state of Massachusetts.
+We depend on the generosity of people we live among to help us keep food on our neighbors' tables.
+We are humbled by their kindness and motivated by their support.